From: Friday, Feb 25th, 2022

 The party continues on the streets with many blocos or street parades.

-The neighbourhood of Bixiga in Sao Paulo has one of the best street parties you will ever see since it is home to many samba enthusiasts and has one of the best samba schools in the city, Vai-Vai.
+The neighborhood of Bixiga in Sao Paulo has one of the best street parties you will ever see since it is home to many samba enthusiasts and has one of the best samba schools in the city, Vai-Vai.

 São Paulo’s gay groups are well-known for their pre-Carnival parades and some of them take a piece of the city to call their own.
 The same association that organizes the Sao Paulo Pride Parade, also throws a fun post-Carnival street event.
 The Bloco da Diversidade or the Gay Block party takes place in the Largo Do Arouche, the heart of the gay district, on the 9th of March.